bigbluebutton/bigbluebutton.github.io/index.md

 BigBlueButton is an open source web conferencing system for online learning.

-BigBlueButton is **open source** project, which means you have full access to the [source code](http://github.com/bigbluebutton/bigbluebutton) under an [open source license](ihttps://bigbluebutton.org/open-source-license/).
-You can deploy your own BigBlueButton server (or 10 BigBlueButton servers if you want), customize it, and build on top of it for your own project.
-If you are a server administrator and want to setup BigBlueButton for your organization (perhaps you are looking to run a web conferencing system behind your firewall), you can [install BigBlueButton in about 15 minutes](https://github.com/bigbluebutton/bbb-install).
+BigBlueButton is **open source** project, which means you have full access to the [source code](http://github.com/bigbluebutton/bigbluebutton) under an [open source license](https://bigbluebutton.org/open-source-license/).
+You can deploy your own BigBlueButton server (or 10 BigBlueButton servers if you want), customize it, and build upom it for your own project.
+If you are an administrator and want to setup a BigBlueButton server for your organization (perhaps you are looking to run a web conferencing system behind your firewall), you can [install BigBlueButton in about 15 minutes](https://github.com/bigbluebutton/bbb-install).
+Cool.

 BigblueButton is a **web conferencing system**, which means it implements all the core capabilities you expect from a commercial web conferencing system (but under an open source project).
 These capabilities include real-time sharing of